glambert/contacts/README.md

 all operations are applied on the client, not the server.
 This section outlines what the app expects.

-**The API must be RESTful, have the following endpoints, and returns JSON:**
+**The API must be RESTful, have the following endpoints, and returns data in JSON format**

 ### **GET** `/contacts`